Internal Medicine-for 22 week WRITE session

 Each WRITE student is responsible for bringing a copy of the course syllabus/orientation materials and Internal Medicine Clerkship Guide, by Paauw DS, Burkholder L, Migeon M, eds.
 2007.
 They also have access to the full online content of the UW library system through the HealthLinks care provider toolkit, http://healthlinks.washington.edu/care_provider.
 We strongly recommend that preceptors encourage students to use their library access to look up relevant clinical topics when they see patients; we find that this real-time use of the literature both helps the student retain knowledge and encourages them to develop efficient search strategies that will serve them well later in practice.

-Our grading system (both in Seattle and at WRITE sites) relies on direct evaluations by the internists working with the students.
-We request that the names and email addresses of the Internal Medicine preceptors who work with the students at each WRITE site be emailed to your regional office who will then forward to the student program manager in Seattle. by mid-January, please send the schedule for when the student works with internal medicine preceptors.
+Site preceptors: Our grading system (both in Seattle and at WRITE sites) relies on direct evaluations by the internists working with the students.
+Internal Medicine requests that the names and email addresses of the Internal Medicine preceptors who work with the students at each WRITE site be emailed to your regional office who will then forward to the student program manager in Seattle. by mid-January, please send the schedule for when the student works with internal medicine preceptors.
 The preceptors will receive prompts to do evaluations on their students (see printable pdf--available here as a tool.
 All evaluations must be entered online into E-Value) at week 6, week 12 and week 18 - or at the end of the four full weeks spent with the preceptor - dependent on each site/student’s IM schedule.
 These progressive evaluations are then combined with the grades from Seattle to determine the final grade for the course.

 Chris Knight, MD